solana-foundation/developer-content/developers/courses/solana-course/content/deserialize-custom-data.md

 PDA stands for Program Derived Address.
 As the name suggests, it refers to an address (public key) derived from a program and some seeds.
-In a previous lesson, we discussed public/private keys and how they are used on Solana.
-Unlike a keypair, a PDA _does not_ have a corresponding private key.
+In a previous lesson, we discussed public/secret keys and how they are used on Solana.
+Unlike a keypair, a PDA _does not_ have a corresponding secret key.
 The purpose of a PDA is to create an address that a program can sign for in the same way a user may sign for a transaction with their wallet.